 JOIN OUR MAILING LIST

-The Gateway School's has three Grade R Classes and a Profoundly Intellectually Disabled section located in the same area, however they operate as independent entities.
+The Gateway School's has three Grade R Classes and a section for learners with Profound Intellectual Disability located in the same area, however they operate as independent entities.

 Profoundly Intellectually Disabled section

-Each learner is provided with a carefully selected Personal Individualised Curriculum and follows the curriculum for Profoundly Intellectually Disabled learners.
+Each learner is provided with a carefully selected Personal Individualised Curriculum and follows the curriculum for learners with Severe to Profoundly Intellectual Disability.
 The year's programme is divided into topics and instruction emphasizes sensory learning.
 During their daily programmes the learners engage in numerous gross- and fine motor activities.
 The classrooms are situated in a farm-like environment and the learners thoroughly enjoy the tranquil atmosphere.
-The learners' favourite activities include art, music, dancing and walking.
-When walking they are accompanied by the school's Physiotherapist and an Occupational Therapist.
+The learners' favourite activities include visual and performing arts as well as gross motor acitivities.

 Spatial orientation, Communication and Life Skills are the three Learning Areas these learners are exposed to.
 The programme caters for the individual needs and developmental level of each learner, bearing in mind each learner's individual and unique intellectual and physical impairments.